symfony-cmf/symfony-cmf-docs/bundles/phpcr-odm.rst

 Events
 ------

-You can tag services to listen to Doctrine PHPCR events.
+You can tag services to listen to Doctrine PHPCR-ODM events.
 It works the same way as for Doctrine ORM.
 The only differences are

 * use the tag name ``doctrine_phpcr.event_listener`` resp. ``doctrine_phpcr.event_subscriber`` instead of ``doctrine.event_listener``.